-Moreover, Figure \ref{solutionset} shows the final solutions obtained by the baselines and the non-dominated solutions obtained by PraFFL among 1001 solutions.
+Moreover, Fig. \ref{solutionset} shows the final solutions obtained by the baselines and the non-dominated solutions obtained by PraFFL among 1000 solutions.
 According to the dominance relationship in Definition \ref{dominated}, we divide the solutions obtained by PraFFL into two categories ($\text{PraFFL}_d$ and $\text{PraFFL}_{nd}$). $\text{PraFFL}_d$ (red stars) are inferior to some baselines in some preferences.
 The solution set in $\text{PraFFL}_{nd}$ (green stars) is superior to other baselines (it is the best trade-off between fairness and error rate for some specific preferences).
 Since the solution set of PraFFL covers the optimal trade-offs for most of the client's preferences, the solution set obtained by PraFFL is better than the solution obtained by other algorithms.
-The advantage of PraFFL is that it can provide arbitrary solutions for clients with only one training.
-In addition, we can find that PraFFL performs poorly on the COMPAS and BANK datasets, which indicates that it is difficult for PraFFL to learn all Pareto optimal solutions in some cases.
-There are two reasons why it is challenging to learn a superior solution set.
-The first is that the data distribution of the training and testing set are not exactly the same.
-Obtaining a superior solution set on the training set may not necessarily lead to a superior solution set on the testing set.
-The second reason is that our optimization goals of model performance and fairness, which are not directly equivalent to optimizing the error rate and DP Disparity.
-Therefore, these two reasons lead to a gap between the solution set we obtained and the optimal solution set (Pareto set), which motivates future research directions.
+The advantage of PraFFL is that it can provide arbitrary solutions for clients with only one training. \rev{In addition, the Pareto front obtained by PraFFL on the COMPAS and BANK datasets can be further improved.
+There are two aspects that can further improve the learned Pareto front: (I) The data distribution of the training and testing set are not exactly the same.
+Obtaining a superior solution set on the training set may not necessarily lead to a superior solution set on the testing set; (II) Our optimization goals of model performance and fairness are not directly equivalent to optimizing the error rate and DP disparity.} Therefore, these two aspects lead to a gap between the solution set we obtained and the optimal solution set, which motivates future research directions.